 - Darkening of nipples and areolas (the skin around your nipples) due to hormones that affect the pigmentation of the skin.

 - Darkened veins along with your breasts (due to the increased blood supply to your breasts)

 - Around month three, your breasts may start leaking a yellowish, thick substance known as colostrum.
 Some women may leak earlier, some never at all.

 - Nipples stick out more, and the areolas and nipples will grow larger

 - You may also notice little bumps on the areolas.
 These are small oil-producing glands called Montgomery’s tubercles

 How can I ease breast pain and discomfort during pregnancy?

 Here are some helpful suggestions you can follow to make some of these changes more comfortable and easier to manage.

 Growth and enlargement: Buying a good supportive bra can help you feel more comfortable as your breasts grow.
+Consult a bra-fit expert at a large department store, maternity or specialty shop.
 If your breast size increases greatly, you may want to sleep in a cotton sports bra at night.